-I have never seen wildlife so close and nature is so rough and beautiful at the same time.
-The transportation to the place was not easy, but I do not regret doing it, not even a tiny bit!
+I have never seen wildlife so close and nature so rough and beautiful at the same time.
+Getting there was not easy, but I do not regret doing it, not even a tiny bit!

 Oh, and about the weather there:

-It is raining 200 days a year in Milford Sound, so your chances of getting wet are pretty high!
+It rains 200 days a year in Milford Sound, so your chances of getting wet are pretty high!